Skip to content

 environment:

-- CONNECTION_PROVIDER=MYSQL
+- CONNECTION_PROVIDER=mariadb

-- CONNECTION_SERVER=openbudgeteer-mysql
+- CONNECTION_SERVER=openbudgeteer-mariadb

 - CONNECTION_PORT=3306